0xShadowByte/Active-Directory/README.md

 ### Skills Learned

-- Understanding how to operate VMs with the assistants of VMware Workstation Pro 17
+- Install Windows Server 2022 on VMware Workstation Pro 17
 - Learn how to install Active Directory on Windows Server 2022 on VM
 - Learn how to create different organizationl units (OUs) for different departments
 - Learn how to create user accounts and groups within these OUs and adding users, computers, and servers to them